 A brief and hopefully, funny, overview of the dating over 40 experience, once you’re off that on-line dating site and actually out on a date!

-This is what to expect once you get offline and out in the real world!
+This is what to expect once you are tired watching videos at yespornplease and get offline and out in the real world!

 At some point, if you’re actually looking for a relationship, you’ll have to get off that Internet dating site (or sites).
 Beware of the person who’s happy to linger in cyberland indefinitely.
 This phenomenon has been discussed in various mediums, including talk radio where a psychologist linked the increased odds of a relationship failing with too much time spent in constant emailing.